It was boxing’s biggest night, but for all the wrong reasons.

 By this point, Cooney had proven himself.
 All the boxing people who wrote him off for his inactivity and lack of serious opposition had to concede his courage.
 He had risen from a knockdown and for the first time in his career tasted his own blood, and there he was, still throwing punches, still battling back.
 That said, there could be no doubt as to who was winning.
-Except, that is, in the eyes of the ringside judges who, if it were not for the points Cooney had lost for low blows, would have had the challenger ahead.
+Except, that is, in the eyes of the ringside judges.
+Amazingly, if it were not for the points Cooney had lost for low blows, all three would have had the challenger ahead.
 The crowd and the pent up desire for Cooney to win were affecting the officials at ringside.

-And almost immediately the psychological toll on Gerry Cooney was apparent.
+And almost immediately the toll on Gerry Cooney’s psyche was apparent.
 After Holmes had been announced the winner, Cooney took the microphone to apologize to his fans.
 He couldn’t even finish what he wanted to say before breaking down in tears.
 The psychological burden, the pressure, and now the disappointment, were crushing.